netdata/netdata/packaging/installer/methods/packages.md

 Under each of these directories is a directory for each supported release, corresponding to the release codename.

 These repositories are set up as what Debian calls ‘flat repositories’, and are available via both HTTP and HTTPS.
-Additionally our repositories support acquiring repository metadata by-hash, which leads to use of URLs similar to `http://repository.netdata.cloud/repos/edge/ubuntu/focal/by-hash/SHA256/91ccff6523a3c4483ebb539ff2b4adcd3b6b5d0c0c2c9573c5a6947a127819bc`, and this is the preferred method for updating metadata as it is more reliable.
+Additionally, our repositories support acquiring repository metadata by-hash, which leads to use of URLs similar to `http://repository.netdata.cloud/repos/edge/ubuntu/focal/by-hash/SHA256/91ccff6523a3c4483ebb539ff2b4adcd3b6b5d0c0c2c9573c5a6947a127819bc`, and this is the preferred method for updating metadata as it is more reliable.